Juraji/Biliomi/README.md

     * biliomi-x.x.x.jar `The main Java executable`
     * start-biliomi.sh `Start script for linux/MacOS`
     * start-biliomi.bat `Start script for Windows`
+  * RELEASES.MD `A list of all previous releases and release notes`
   * README.MD `This read me`
   * LICENSE `License information`
   * database-mysql-ddl.sql `A SQL script for Biliomi's database`